 "Would this be the type of thing for a soldier to take for a keepsake?" a prosecutor, John Buretta, asked.

 It is absurd that Malki, now incarcerated in a Federal prison after being sentenced to 13 years in February, 2007, would be hired as a translator without being vetted.
 It is absurd that our military contracted for billions of dollars of translation services awarded to “beltway bandits” and didn't hire competent loyal non-Muslim American citizens as translators.

-The irony is that his military superiors reportedly gave Malki high marks for his work with an intelligence unit in Iraq.
-Little did they know what he was really doing.
-He was found out when he applied for a security clearance.
-He even entered the U.S. back in 1989 under false pretenses seeking political asylum.
+The irony is that his military superiors reportedly gave Malki high marks for his work with an intelligence unit in

 In 2005, Titan merged with giant L-3 Communications, a defense contracting firm specializing in global communications, surveillance and intelligence technology.
-This followed SEC investigations about bribery charges and Army procurement penalties concerning Titan because of the revelations involving translators in the detainees controversy at the infamous Abu Ghraib prison in Baghdad.
-The combined entity continues to be awarded translation services contracts by the Army.
+This followed SEC investigations about bribery charges and Army procurement penalties concerning Titan because of the revelations involving translators in the detainees controversy at the infamous Abu Ghraib prison in

 How did we let this counterintelligence debacle occur with such disastrous results?